remmmi/WooCommerce-Cart-REST-API/README.md

 ### 📦 Serious about going headless?

-Unlock your store’s true potential.
+Transform your WooCommerce store into a lightning-fast, decoupled shopping experience with CoCart and unlock your store’s true potential.
 Upgrade to access premium features and extend CoCart’s capabilities to take your headless WooCommerce store even further.

 [See what else we have in store](https://cocartapi.com/pricing/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore).